Hearing loss affects your brain and has been associated with cognitive decline and decreased memory. Here’s why.

 - In an individual with untreated hearing loss, the part of the brain that handles sounds isn’t as active.
 It doesn’t have much to do, since your body is directing few signals in that direction.

-- Over time, the brain will repurpose those listening-centers of your brain to instead interpret information coming from the eyes.
-In other words, your brain devotes more space and processing power to visual stimuli.
+- Over time, the brain will repurpose those listening-centers of your brain to instead interpret information coming from the eyes and other stimuli.
+In other words, your brain devotes more space and processing power to other senses.

 This type of mental elasticity had been known to occur in individuals who had complete or near-complete deafness.
 But scientists are now discovering the same thing happening in people who are exhibiting even the beginning signs of hearing loss.